Birmingham Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Birmingham Bank’s changes.
-Even though using the tool is not a prerequisite for Birmingham Bank , demonstrating you can stay up to date with Birmingham Bank’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your panel status.
+This software optimises the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Birmingham Bank’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a condition for being on the Birmingham Bank panel, demonstrating you can remain up to date with Birmingham Bank’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel standing.

-The software creates real-time alerts, automatically produces SRA and CQS reports, and will enhance your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.
+The system generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by Birmingham Bank

-Lenders often change their requirements.
+Banks and building societies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Birmingham Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes